John-Athanasopoulos/Wifi-Deauther-ESP8266-Tutorial/README.md

 ## Programming the board
-> IF YOU HAVE A DSTIKE WiFi Deauther MiNi ESP8266 OLED BOARD OR ANY BOARD THAT IS ALREADY PROGRAMMED, SKIP THIS STEP In order to be able to use the ESP8266 board, we will need to program it to execute the attacks we want.
-I
+> IF YOU HAVE A DSTIKE WiFi Deauther MiNi ESP8266 OLED BOARD OR ANY BOARD THAT IS ALREADY PROGRAMMED, SKIP THIS STEP

+In order to be able to use the ESP8266 board, we will need to program it to execute the attacks we want.
+In order to do that, we will need to download the ARDUINO IDE (found here: <a href="https://www.arduino.cc/en/Main/Software">ARDUINO IDE</a>).